 There’s nothing wrong with putting your gear through the ruggedness of the outdoors.
-While all of our dry bags are made to last with our Adventure Guarantee, there are just some things you should always keep in mind to maintain and extend the durability of your gear!
-Here are our top 3 tips for taking care of your Earth Pak dry bag.
+While all of our dry bags are made to last with our 5-year warranty, there are just some things you should always keep in mind to maintain and extend the durability of your gear!
+Here are our top 3 tips for taking care of your earth pak dry bag.

 1. Don’t get solvents such as sunscreen or bug spray directly on your dry bag